ychalier/homewatch/README.md

 Then, on a computer, install Homewatch again, set `SERVER_MODE` to `player`, `LIBRARY_MODE` to `remote` and `LIBRARY_ROOT` to the Raspberry Pi URL, e.g.
 `http://192.168.1.42/library/`.
-Homewatch is executed with the following
+Start Homewatch with the following command:
-command:

 ```console
 python homewatch.py --qrcode 192.168.1.69:8000
 ```

-The `--qrcode` flag is used to print a QR code in the terminal, that can scanned with the phone to get redirected to the control remote. `192.168.1.69` is the local IP address of the laptop.
+The `--qrcode` flag is used to print a QR code in the terminal, that can be scanned with the phone to get redirected to the control remote. `192.168.1.69` is the local IP address of the laptop.

 On the phone, go to http://192.168.1.69:8000 (or scan the QR code), and voilà!

 ## Built With